What is CAMPO?

-Please see our newly updated brochure
+Please see our brochure

 CAMPO core functions include:

-Specifically, CAMPO is responsible for long range multimodal transportation planning including bicycle and pedestrian trails, routes, and greenways; public transit, and paratransit services; automobile and truck transportation, passenger and freight; trains, passenger and freight; and access and mobility.
+Specifically, CAMPO is responsible for long-range multimodal transportation planning including bicycle and pedestrian trails, routes, and greenways; public transit, and paratransit services; automobile and truck transportation, passenger and freight; trains, passenger and freight; and access and mobility.

-CAMPO Technical Committee and the Board of Directors agenda, minutes, and packets are available for review.
+The CAMPO Technical Committee and the Board of Directors agenda, minutes, and packets are available for review.